 PIPELINE

 Nuvation Bio is focused on treating patients with the most difficult-to-treat cancers for which conventional therapies have failed.
-We are advancing multiple clinical-stage candidates, including a ROS1 inhibitor, a mutant isocitrate dehydrogenase 1 (mIDH1) inhibitor, a bromodomain and extra-terminal (BET) inhibitor, and a drug-drug conjugate (DDC).
+We are developing multiple clinical-stage product candidates, including taletrectinib (ROS1 inhibitor), safusidenib (mIDH1 inhibitor), NUV-1511 (drug-drug conjugate), and NUV-868 (BET inhibitor).

 Program